Babina, Uttar Pradesh: Geography

-Sukma Dukma Dam is a very beautiful one.
-This dam is located in Babina Jhansi city of Uttar Pradesh.
-One of the better places to visit near Jhansi during the rainy season.
-Sukma Dukma Dam is a British era dam, which was built in the first five-year plan.
-This dam is 800 meters in length.
-The right time to visit this dam is during the rainy season.
-Because in the rainy season, the dam is completely filled with water and overflowing the water falls on the dam, which looks like a beautiful waterfall.
-Most of the people come to enjoy the beauty of the dam during the rainy season.
-Here is a very nice place for picnic. the dam is built on the Betwa river.
+Sukma Dukma Dam is located on the Betwa River in Babina, Jhansi district, Uttar Pradesh.
+The dam is 800 metres in length and was constructed during the British era.
+It is a local picnic spot, with increased visitor numbers during the monsoon season when the dam overflows.

 Demographics

 As of the 2011 Census of India, Babina had a population of 35,165.
 Males constitute 62% of the population and females 38%.
 Babina has an average literacy rate of 73%, higher than the national average of 59.5%; with 69% of the males and 31% of females literate.
 13% of the population is under 6 years of age.